eigenent/payload/README.md

 - Making sure it is leak proof
 There are further design challenges within each one of those, as well as challenges regarding the heating of the yeast cells to make sure their temperature is in a viable range, as well as a host of different electrical challenges that are outside the scope of this document.

-The question of fit entails more than just fitting everything inside a vessel.
+Diving deeper in each one of them, the question of fit entails more than just fitting everything inside a vessel.
 In order for the photographs to be legible it is absolutely crucial that the focus of the camera is maintained throughout the launch and into orbit.
-More than that it is minimizing the required space while keeping in line with th
+Additionally there are dimensional constraints to the exterior dimensions -and therefore to the interior dimensions- put in place by the fact that the available 3U cubesat space is shared with a stack of PCBs, as can been seen in the picture above.

+Furthermore, all this assembly must survive the launch conditions with zero relative motion of the components.
+This is achieved by an effective and reliable elimination of the degrees of freedom of each part, both translational and rotational.
+The vibration loads applied to the cubesat during launch can be modelled, according to the ECSS standard as this (add proper reference and load).
+More information regarding the analysis performed can be found in 1 (add link)

+When it comes to the leak rate, it is specified such that the pressure inside the container will not be reduced below 0.8 atm by the end of the 3rd experiment.
+The container is pressurized using the check valve in the beginning of the mission to 1.2 atm.

 ------